vedph/cadmus-bricks-shell-v3/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.4.

+🚀 You can play with the demo at <https://cadmus-bricks-v3.fusi-soft.com> (except for some services I did not put in the demo server).

 This is [Cadmus](https://myrmex.github.io/overview/cadmus/) bricks version 3, derived from [Cadmus bricks version 2](https://github.com/vedph/cadmus-bricks-shell-v2).
 In Cadmus, bricks are small UI widgets providing frequently used logic and UX, and used as the building blocks for part or fragment editors.

 V2 retains its own repository for compatibility purposes, while new development will occur on V3 only.
 The API of the components has not changed, except for these ⚠️ breaking changes: